 Our Donated Goods division turns used clothing and household items into over $1 million in annual revenue for programs and services that support people with epilepsy.
-We collect unwanted items throughout the greater Twin Cities, Rochester, and St. Cloud areas and sell them to Savers, a national corporation that operates a chain of secondhand stores.
+We collect unwanted items throughout the greater Twin Cities, Rochester, and St. Cloud areas.
 You can donated your clothes by scheduling a curbside pick up or finding a donation bin near you.

 Paul considers himself lucky, despite having been diagnosed with epilepsy at five years old.
 In addition to using EFMN’s programs and services, he came looking for ways to help those who weren’t as fortunate as him.

 Another way to make a difference in the lives of people with epilepsy is by donating your clothes and household items through our Used Goods program.Schedule a Pickup